-Term Definition Department of Economic Services, Division of Developmental Disability (DES/DDD) The state agency responsible for: Providing services to customers who have specific disabilities; and Screening, referring, and making eligibility determinations for DDD services.
+Term Definition Department of Economic Services, Division of Developmental Disability (DES/DDD) g , , Providing services to customers who have specific disabilities; and Screening, referring, and making eligibility determinations for DDD services.

-DES/DDD also administers a 100% state-funded program for customers with developmental disabilities who are not eligible for ALTCS. -- -- --
+NOTE DES/DDD also administers 100% state-funded program for customers with developmental disabilities who are not eligible for ALTCS. -- ---